By the end of this section, you will be able to:

 NATIVE AMERICANS LOSE THEIR LAND AND THEIR RIGHTS

-As white settlement spread westward over the course of the nineteenth century, Indian tribes were forced to move from their homelands.
-Although the federal government signed numerous treaties guaranteeing Indians the right to live in the places where they had traditionally farmed, hunted, or fished, land-hungry white settlers routinely violated these agreements and the federal government did little to enforce them.91
+As White settlement spread westward over the course of the nineteenth century, Indian tribes were forced to move from their homelands.
+Although the federal government signed numerous treaties guaranteeing Indians the right to live in the places where they had traditionally farmed, hunted, or fished, land-hungry White settlers routinely violated these agreements and the federal government did little to enforce them.97

 The next year, in Worcester v.
-Georgia, the Court ruled that whites could not enter tribal lands without the tribe’s permission.
-White Georgians, however, refused to abide by the Court’s decision, and President Andrew Jackson, a former Indian fighter, refused to enforce it.95 Between 1831 and 1838, members of several southern tribes, including the Cherokees, were forced by the U.S. Army to move west along routes shown in Figure 5.14.
-The forced removal of the Cherokees to Oklahoma Territory, which had been set aside for settlement by displaced tribes and designated Indian Territory, resulted in the death of one-quarter of the tribe’s population.96 The Cherokees remember this journey as the Trail of Tears.
+Georgia, the Court ruled that non-Native Americans could not enter tribal lands without the tribe’s permission.
+White Georgians, however, refused to abide by the Court’s decision, and President Andrew Jackson, a former Indian fighter, refused to enforce it.101 Between 1831 and 1838, members of several southern tribes, including the Cherokees, were forced by the U.S. Army to move west along routes shown in Figure 5.15.
+The forced removal of the Cherokees to Oklahoma Territory, which had been set aside for settlement by displaced tribes and designated Indian Territory, resulted in the death of one-quarter of the tribe’s population.102 The Cherokees remember this journey as the Trail of Tears.

-In 1887, the Dawes Severalty Act, another effort to assimilate Indians to white society, divided reservation lands into individual allotments.
+In 1887, the Dawes Severalty Act, another effort to assimilate Indians to White society, divided reservation lands into individual allotments.
 Native Americans who accepted these allotments and agreed to sever tribal ties were also given U.S. citizenship.
-All lands remaining after the division of reservations into allotments were offered for sale by the federal government to white farmers and ranchers.
-As a result, Indians swiftly lost control of reservation land.98 In 1898, the Curtis Act dealt the final blow to Indian sovereignty by abolishing all tribal governments.99
+All lands remaining after the division of reservations into allotments were offered for sale by the federal government to White farmers and ranchers.
+As a result, Indians swiftly lost control of reservation land.104 In 1898, the Curtis Act dealt the final blow to Indian sovereignty by abolishing all tribal governments.105

 THE FIGHT FOR NATIVE AMERICAN RIGHTS